SAP-samples/teched2025-AD160/exercises/ex1/README.md

 Please execute the following prompt:

 ```
-Create a Fiori elements list report on top for the incidents, customers.
-add additional Fiori Elements pages for customer, addresses, incidentmessages, status and urgency.
-Add the incidentsmessages to the details of the incidents
+Create a Fiori elements list report on top for the incidents.
+Add the incidentsmessages to the details of the incidents.
 ```

 First it will call the list_functionality tool.
 Second it will call the get_functionality_details.